websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

 * A new Headless API is automatically created for CRUD operations.

 * A Collection Provider is created for displaying the Object's entries.

+* A Page widget is created for the Object.

 * The Object is integrated with Info framework, so you can select the Object as a content type for a [Display Page Template](../../../site-building/displaying-content/using-display-page-templates/about-display-page-templates-and-display-pages.md)